tlack/xs-pink/README.md

 * Also note that we picked that name `$web` when we imported it with `importas` - user defined types do not have to know their own typename (when referred to in user code), which should avoid global conflicts.
 Maybe.
+* Once we have composed our 'webserver' -- using the handler and the port -- we use `load` to launch it.

 # All verbs thus far